cdwijs/website/source/install-linux-mint.md

 https://forums.linuxmint.com/

 ## The starting point
 * A PC with an empty SSD.
-This PC is called the TargetPC
+This PC is called the TargetPC.
+In this guide, a VM is used.
 * An empty memory stick.
 This needs to hold the 2.8GB .iso, so 4GB is enough.
 * A second PC running Windows or Linux.
 This PC is used to download the needed files, and to format the memory stick.